jshhhhh/MeowRun/myBlockchain/solidity/readme.md

 #### Pure function
 > Functions can be declared pure in which case they promise not to read from or modify the state.
 In particular, it should be possible to evaluate a pure function at compile-time given only its inputs and msg.data, but without any knowledge of the current blockchain state.
 This means that reading from immutable variables can be a non-pure operation.

+#### Receive and fallback
+> A contract can have at most one receive function, declared using receive() external payable { ... } (without the function keyword).
+This function cannot have arguments, cannot return anything and must have external visibility and payable state mutability.
+It can be virtual, can override and can have modifiers.

+> The receive function is executed on a call to the contract with empty calldata.
+This is the function that is executed on plain Ether transfers (e.g. via .send() or .transfer()).
+If no such function exists, but a payable fallback function exists, the fallback function will be called on a plain Ether transfer.
+If neither a receive Ether nor a payable fallback function is present, the contract cannot receive Ether through regular transactions and throws an exception.

+> Contracts that receive Ether directly (without a function call, i.e. using send or transfer) but do not define a receive Ether function or a payable fallback function throw an exception, sending back the Ether (this was different before Solidity v0.4.0).
+So if you want your contract to receive Ether, you have to implement a receive Ether function (using payable fallback functions for receiving Ether is not recommended, since it would not fail on interface confusions).

 ### Contract
 > Contracts in Solidity are similar to classes in object-oriented languages.
 They contain persistent data in state variables, and functions that can modify these variables.
 Calling a function on a different contract (instance) will perform an EVM function call and thus switch the context such that state variables in the calling contract are inaccessible.
 A contract and its functions need to be called for anything to happen.
 There is no “cron” concept in Ethereum to call a function at a particular event automatically.